 Anyone who wants plastic surgery is vain or shallow.

 One of the most prevalent myths about plastic surgery is that patients are vain or shallow.
 This is simply untrue.
 Most plastic surgery candidates have reasonable expectations and pursue plastic surgery for pure intentions: to look their best so they feel confident and enjoy a better quality of life.

 A great plastic surgeon is just as concerned about function as they are appearance.
 And, certain procedures have functional benefits — for example, breast reduction can reduce or eliminate chronic back, neck or shoulder pain due to oversized, heavy breasts.
 And blepharoplasty can improve visual clarity for those that have excess eyelid skin drooping over the pupil.

-While a board certified plastic surgeon that performs cosmetic procedures can also call him/herself a cosmetic surgeon, a board certified cosmetic surgeon cannot claim to be a plastic surgeon.
-To be called a board certified plastic surgeon, a doctor must meet a specific set of requirements and pass exams administered by the American Board of Plastic Surgery, which is the only plastic surgery board recognized by the American Board of Medical Specialties.
-Board certified cosmetic surgeons have not met the same standards.
+While a board-certified plastic surgeon who performs cosmetic procedures can also call him/herself a cosmetic surgeon, a board-certified cosmetic surgeon cannot claim to be a plastic surgeon.
+To be called a board-certified plastic surgeon, a doctor must meet a specific set of requirements and pass exams administered by the American Board of Plastic Surgery, which is the only plastic surgery board recognized by the American Board of Medical Specialties.
+Board-certified cosmetic surgeons have not met the same standards.

 All plastic surgery patients are women.

 More men are seeking plastic surgery to improve the way they look and feel.
 Some of the most popular procedures among male patients are breast reduction, rhinoplasty, Botox, and eyelid surgery.

 Liposuction is a “quick fix” for weight loss.